bertiebertolo/Auto_BLASTp/README.md

 2. **Install Anaconda**:
    - Download and install [Anaconda](https://www.anaconda.com/products/individual) (which includes Python and package management tools).
-   - After installation, open the bash terminal in VS code.

 4. **Importing github directory**
    - Open the "Explorer" tab and click on "Clone Repository".